sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 in Flex.
 With this approach, FTW will serve as an identity provider towards Flex.

-In this guide we'll integrate LinkedIn login to Flex by using FTW as an OIDC proxy to Flex.
+In this guide, we'll integrate LinkedIn login to Flex by using FTW as an OIDC proxy to Flex.
 The main steps to take to achieve this are:

 1. Create a login app in Linkedin